dgroomes/macos-playground/README.md

 ### `seatbelt/`

-Explore macOS sandboxing using the seatbelt APIs.
+Explore macOS sandboxing using the rich but poorly documented *seatbelt* system.

 See the README in [seatbelt/](seatbelt/).